Rinoceronte/intermediate-database-basics/README.md

 <br />

 1. Find all customers with fax numbers and set those numbers to `null`.
+  UPDATE customer SET fax = null WHERE fax IS NOT null

 2. Find all customers with no company (null) and set their company to `"Self"`.
+  UPDATE customer SET company = 'Self' WHERE company IS null

 3. Find the customer `Julia Barnett` and change her last name to `Thompson`.
+  UPDATE customer SET last_name = 'Thompson' WHERE first_name ='Julia' AND last_name = 'Barnett'

 4. Find the customer with this email `luisrojas@yahoo.cl` and change his support rep to `4`.
+  UPDATE customer SET support_rep_id = 4 WHERE email = 'luisrojas@yahoo.cl'

 5. Find all tracks that are the genre `Metal` and have no composer.
 Set the composer to `"The darkness around us"`.
+  UPDATE track SET composer = 'The darkness around us' WHERE genre_id IN (SELECT genre_id FROM genre WHERE name = 'Metal') AND composer IS null

 6. Refresh your page to remove all database changes.

 ### Solution